zorrokid/iced_game_collection/README.md

 Several files and archive files can be also added to a release.

-If destination folder is selected for the system, files are copied from source folder to the destination folder.
+Files are copied from source folder to the system folder under collection root folder folder.

+Files can be also moved manually to a folder in collection directory tree, then by selecting file it's not copied anywhere if it's in the right folder.

+TODO: user should be able to selected whether the files are being copied or moved to collection folder.

 ## Running a file with emulator